 Student loan forgiveness opportunity

 All required qualifications must be documented on application materials.

-Required (Minimum) Qualifications: Position requires BA/BS and two years of related experience or a combination of education and work experience to equal six years.
-Demonstrated experience with next-generation sequencing library creation and data analysis is required.
-Ability to follow oral directions and written protocols precisely, independently motivated, able to manage time and meet deadlines, strong communication skills, meticulous organizational skills, reliability and accountability of work.
-Must be able to lift 25 pounds.
+Required (Minimum) Qualifications: BA/BS or a combination of education and work experience to equal four years.
+Experience with Excel and operating/programming of laboratory liquid handling instrumentation.
+Demonstrated ability to follow oral directions and written protocols precisely, independently motivated, able to manage time and meet deadlines, strong communication skills, meticulous organizational skills, reliability and accountability of work.

 About University of Minnesota, Twin Cities